REACT, INC. mission:

 Maija Hahn is a Speech Language Pathologist and Autism Specialist who has helped develop individualized autism programs in California, Oregon, Washington State, and Michigan.

-Maija’s own personal testimony bears witness to the dangers of a one-size-fits-all healthcare approach as not just a provider but a mother to children with multiple neurological disorders and immune disfunction.
+Maija’s own personal testimony bears witness to the dangers of a one-size-fits-all healthcare approach as not just a provider but a mother to children with multiple neurological disorders and immune dysfunction.
 She is dedicated to finding answers and healing for her children and countless others who are holding out hope for a better tomorrow.

 Secretary